Vinay9911/Vinay9911/README.md

 - 🌱 I’m learning **LLM Fine-tuning, Image Feature Extraction, and Advanced NLP Techniques**
 - 💬 Ask me about **AI-Powered Solutions, Chatbot Development, and Machine Learning**
 - 👯 I’m looking to collaborate on GenAI projects
-- 👨‍💻 All of my projects are available at [My Portfolio](https://vinay-aggarwal.netlify.app/)
+- 👨‍💻 All of my latest projects are available at [My Portfolio](https://vinay-aggarwal.netlify.app/)
 - 🧠 I have knowledge in **RAG, NLP, Python, ML, AI, Supabase**
 - ⚡ Fun fact: **AI & Machine Learning aren’t just the future—they’re the present!**